-Your child could try some relaxation exercises to see what works for them.
+Your child could try relaxation exercises to see what works for them.
 For example, they could count to 10, take 5 deep breaths, or think about something that makes them happy and calm.

 They could also try using their fingers to focus on their breathing.
 Using a finger, your child slowly traces around their hand, breathing in when they trace up to the top of a finger and breathing out when they trace back down a finger.
 Repeat for all 10 fingers.

 Your child could clap their hands if they’re excited or squeeze a cushion or a sensory toy if they’re angry.
 Fidget toys from a sensory kit or stimming might also help.

 If your child’s sensory-seeking behaviour is hurting them, you might be able to replace it with another behaviour that meets the same sensory need.
 For example, if your child picks their skin, they could fiddle with rings or a bracelet or pick off clear nail polish instead.